 Microsoft's security collaboration happens on many levels.
 Sometimes it occurs formally through programs where organizations sign up to receive pre-release notifications about software vulnerabilities for products such as Kubernetes and Docker.
 Collaboration also happens informally due to our engagement with many open source projects such as the Linux kernel, container runtimes, virtualization technology, and others.

-Nightly, we apply security updates to the OS on the node, but the node image used to create nodes for your cluster remains unchanged.
+unmanaged channel, then nightly canonical security updates are applied to the OS on the node.
+The node image used to create nodes for your cluster remains unchanged.
 If a new Linux node is added to your cluster, the original image is used to create the node.
 This new node receives all the security and kernel updates available during the automatic assessment performed every night, but remains unpatched until all checks and restarts are complete.
 You can use node image upgrade to check for and update node images used by your cluster.
 For more information on node image upgrade, see Azure Kubernetes Service (AKS) node image upgrade.